What's new in the world of process engineering?

 Do you have any predictions for how the market might change in the future?

-QAV Specialist required for a world Leading bio tech organisation who are at a peak phase in establishing an innovative and industry leading manufacturing facility in Dublin, Ireland, just 20 minutes
+QA Specialist - Contract - Dublin An exciting new opportunity for a QA Specialist to join a world Leading bio tech organisation who are at a peak phase in establishing an innovative and industry